Malik-Talha/Geo-News-News-Reader/readme.md

 ## Contributing
-Pull requests are welcome.
+This project is open for every to contribute and use.
+Pull requests are warmly welcome.
+Please contribute to this project, add new features, interface, more news reliable sources.
+I will highly appreciate your contribution.
 For major changes, please open an issue first to discuss what you would like to change.

 Please make sure to update tests as appropriate.
+Thanks!

 ## License
 [MIT](https://choosealicense.com/licenses/mit/)